dlt-hub/dlt/docs/website/blog/2024-03-12-source-libraries.md

 A custom `dlt` source is something new for our industry.
 With `dlt` we automated the majority of the work data engineers tasks that are usually done in traditional ETL platforms.
 Hence, creating an ad hoc [`dlt` pipeline and source](https://dlthub.com/docs/walkthroughs/create-a-pipeline) is a [dramatically simpler.](https://dlthub.com/docs/build-a-pipeline-tutorial#the-simplest-pipeline-1-liner-to-load-data-with-schema-evolution) Maintaining a custom `dlt` source in production is relatively easy as most of the common [pipeline maintenance issues are handled.](https://dlthub.com/docs/build-a-pipeline-tutorial#governance-support-in-dlt-pipelines)

 Today [`dlt` users](https://dlthub.com/docs/blog/dlthub-who-we-serve) pick dlt because it is the fastest way to create a dataset.
-As we frequently hear it from all of you “dlt is pip install and go”.
+As we frequently hear it from all of you “dlt is python -m pip install and go”.
 This is in line with our [mission to make this next generation of Python users autonomous when they create and use data in their organizations](https://dlthub.com/docs/blog/dlthub-mission).

 ## How to get to 50,000 sources: let’s remove the dependency on source catalogs and move forward to ad hoc code